azurermtemplates/azurermtemplates/elasticsearch-on-ubuntu-big/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template deploys an Elasticsearch cluster on Ubuntu Virtual Machines.
+This template deploys an Elasticsearch cluster on Ubuntu Virtual Machines and uses template linking to create data node scale untis.
 The template provisions 3 dedicated master and client nodes in separate availability sets and storage accounts.
-Data node scale unit count and nodes int a scale unit can be configured as parameters.
+Data node scale unit count and nodes in a scale unit can be configured as parameters.
 A load balancer is configured with a rule to route traffic on port 9200 to the client nodes, and also includes a single SSH nat management rule for a single node.
 Multiple data disks are attached and data is striped across them as an approach to improve disk throughput.

 This template also deploys a Storage Account, Virtual Network, Availability Sets, Public IP addresses, Load Balancer, and a Network Interface.